 Moving animals takes time

 Since we have no permanent perimeter fencing, we have to put up enough electric fencing for an entire pen.
 Setting up an entire pen takes time, especially when there are several herds/flocks to move around on a daily or every other day basis.
 While it’s an investment in time, we feel like it is worth the effort to keep the animals moving.
 Great for the animals and great for the land.
 Once we have perimeter fencing in place, the amount of time to move animals will be greatly reduced.

 The advantage to putting up a whole new pen is that you can put goats, for example, in areas that have a lot of brambles that you want them to clear.
 We have a lot of multi flora rose and blackberries that are taking over some of the pastures.
 To reclaim the pasture land, we put the electric fence around the brambles for the goats to clear.
 They can clear out a blackberry patch in no time!

 Winter weather woes

 Snow and ice complicate electric fencing a bit.
 Snow and ice are heavy and will either knock the fence down, especially if you’re using electronet fencing, or potentially short the fence out.
 Either of those instances will be opportunities for animals to get out.
-Thankfully it has been a very mild winter here and we have not had any issues with ice or snow affecting our electric fences.
+Thankfully we have not had any issues with ice or snow affecting our electric fences.